YuntuWiseVision/BeaconOS-Release/README.md

 [**Twitter**](http://twitter.com/yuntuwisevision) | [**Facebook**](https://www.facebook.com/YTWiseVision/) | [**Discord**](https://discord.gg/XvTZQgYY) | [**LinkedIn**](https://cn.linkedin.com/company/ytwisevision)

 ## Introduction
 BeaconOS is a Linux kernel-based operating system focused on providing a unified AI model training and inference runtime environment for edge devices and servers.
 Its open-source architecture and flexible design allow users to customize and extend it to fit their needs.
-As a brand new operating system, BeaconOS offers an efficient, secure, and stable runtime while providing many advanced features and tools, including an optimized kernel, multi-task manager, virtual desktops, file explorer, and various common applications.
+As a brand new operating system, BeaconOS offers an efficient, secure, and stable runtime while providing many advanced features and tools, including an optimized kernel, multi-task manager, file explorer, and various common applications.
 Whether for daily use or professional development, BeaconOS is able to provide users with an efficient, enjoyable experience and excellent performance.

 ## Download
 Download the newest BeaconOS IMG from Google Drive [**Download Here**](https://drive.google.com/drive/folders/1-06uuwvtTiPC9eH4FoVz26fknRdzZcFx?usp=sharing)

 ## Installation
-You have to use [Clonezilla](https://clonezilla.org) to restore the IMG to hardware.
+You have to use [**Clonezilla**](https://clonezilla.org) to restore the image to hardware.

 ## Infrastructure
 ![架构图](https://github.com/YuntuWiseVision/BeaconOS-Release/assets/148029179/534ee924-7032-4511-89b7-c833513459e0)